Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

 - Enable [Azure Defender for Cloud](https://review.learn.microsoft.com/en-us/azure/defender-for-cloud/get-started) on the Azure subscription for deploying Azure VMware Solution SDDC, ensuring the defender plan has "Cloud Workload Protection (CWP)" ON for Servers.

-- Capture and monitor Network Firewall logs deployed in Azure VMware Solution SDDC or Azure for network security.

 - Audit activities by privileged users on Azure VMware Solution SDDC.
 For more information, see: https://review.learn.microsoft.com/en-us/azure/active-directory/privileged-identity-management/groups-audit

   - Integrate Sentinel with Defender for Cloud  and Enable its data collector for security events and connect it with Microsoft Defender for Cloud.
 For more information, see these articles: